’90 Day Fiancé’ Star Darcey Silva’s New Man Makes Debut On TLC Spinoff

 During an episode of 90 Days that aired in May, Darcey met up with Tom in New York City.
 They broke up after she called him out for posting photos of himself with another woman, while he berated her about weight gain and plastic surgery.

 Now Darcey has a new man in her life.
-He will get plenty of screen time on the new first season of the twin’s series.
+He will get plenty of screen time on the first season of the twin’s new series.
 During a recent interview with TV Insider, the fashionista shared some tidbits of about her current boyfriend, Georgi, and life after heartbreak.

 “I’ve had time to heal from the past.
 Relationships aren’t easy and I waited and it was when I least expected it.
 Georgi is an amazing guy and I’m happy to see where the future goes, the reality star said.